 Keep reading

 Choose AI for repetitive, judgment-light work and people for judgment, relationships, and creativity.
-Most often, automate the repetitive parts first — then decide what's truly left to hire for.
-It's rarely either/or; the best setups use both.
+Most often, automate the repetitive parts first — the cheaper, reversible experiment — then decide what's truly left to hire for.
+It's rarely either/or; the best setups use both, with each person freed to do the work only a person can.

 Frequently Asked Questions